Douglasvmatos/plantmanager/README.md

 ## ▶️ How execute

-- Clone o repositório
+- Clone the repository
-- Instale as dependências com `yarn`
+- Install dependencies with `npx`
-- Inicie seu app com `expo start`
+- Start your app with `expo start`
-- Inicie a fake api com `json-server ./src/services server.json --host 192.168.1.4 --port 3333 --delay 700`.
-Substitua o host pelo seu endereço IP local.
-Faça o mesmo no arquivo API dentro de services.
+- Start the fake api with `json-server ./src/services server.json --host 192.168.0.22 --port 3333 --delay 700`.
+Replace host with your local IP address.
+Do the same in the API file inside services.